Estimated reading time: 14 minutes

 Splashy packages with colours or unique packages draw customers’ attention, thus potential sales.

 Free WiFi – Sales Strategy 9

 The idea is that customers may spend more time in the grocery store if they have access to free WiFi.

-This marketing strategy banks on customers buying more food or product.
+This marketing strategy banks on customers buying more food or products.